cscw2015/maverick/Interim/Interim.md

 The advantages of moving many government processes online are numerous, and include increased government accountability, "greater public access to information and a more efficient, cost-effective government," and easier access to many services including online voting and licence renewal [12].

-In his comprehensive paper about the benefits of e-government, Bhatnagar includes a list of some of its social and economic impacts, taken from cases of cities around the world.
+In his paper about the benefits of e-government, Bhatnagar includes a list of some of its social and economic impacts, taken from cases of cities around the world.
 These benefits include [13]:
 - **increased transparency** (dissemination of Government rules and procedures; disclosure of public assets; making decisions and actions of civil servants transparent)
 - **reduced administrative corruption** (putting procedures online so that transactions can be easily monitored)
 - **improved service delivery** (less time to complete transactions; reduced travel costs for citizens to interact with government; service to larger segment of population)